open-risk/equinox/CONTRIBUTING.rst

 Contributing
 ============

-Thank you for your interest in the equinox project!
+Thank you for your interest in the Equinox project!

 We always welcome contributions!